 How have you reimagined the definition of family over the course of your life?
 What is your definition?
 We will reflect, celebrate and wonder about what – and who – makes a family.
 How is the UUCB community a family for you?
-Rev. Randy Spaulding is an ordained UU minister who has deep roots in … Continued
+Rev. Randy Spaulding … read more.

 Rev. Kelly will return to the theology series with this service on pneumatology.
 That’s a big theological word!
 Come explore and experience.

 One UU traditional ritual is Flower Communion, done each Spring.
 Bring a flower from your garden (or elsewhere) so we can celebrate the unity in our diversity.

 Greta Seidohl looks at what it means to recognize blessings in a culture of highlight-reel social media and every growing interconnection.
 Regardless of what generation we belong to or how tech-savy we are, we each have an opportunity to look deeply at the motivation behind our words of gratitude and move forward more aware of ourselves and our surroundings.

 Rev. Kelly sets the stage for us to practice what Unitarian Universalists have been saying since the 16th century: “We need not think alike to love alike.”
 Then our eighth graders and several adults share their statements of personal belief (credo statements).
 The service will include a special “Coming of Age” blessing ceremony for our eighth graders as they finish a year-long curriculum helping them to learn more about Unitarian Universalism and articulate their own beliefs.

 The whole Universe goes around in circles.
 Seasons, weeks, years and even human life, rotate even as our planet circles the sun.
 This week we will gather as a church family to bless and celebrate the transitions of our members within the sacred circle of … read more.